Superior mesenteric artery syndrome

 - Nausea and vomiting of partially digested food

-- Mid-abdominal "crampy" pain that may be relieved by the prone or knee-chest position.
+- Mid-abdominal "crampy" pain that may be relieved by the prone or knee-chest position or by lying in the left side.

 Surgery may be needed if other treatment strategies do not work.
 However, other treatment options should usually be tried for at least 4-6 weeks before considering surgery.